SAVE THE DATE

 This course will be held again on

-Comprehensive Updates and State-of-the-Art Practices for Outpatient and Inpatient Neurology
+Comprehensive Updates for State-of-the-Art Inpatient and Outpatient Neurology

 This program provides a comprehensive, evidence-based review of state-of-the-art practices for outpatient and inpatient neurology.
 Education covers the latest guidelines, clinical strategies, use of imaging and new diagnostic tools (including genetic tests), and recent advances for treatment for a wide array of neurological diseases.